 Luxury: Best Western PLUS (free hot breakfast, outdoor pool, and hot tub)

-Amenities include showers, laundry facilities, general store, pool, hot tub, and a “drive-in” movie theatre featuring classic cars.
+Amenities include showers, laundry facilities, a general store, a pool, a hot tub, and a “drive-in” movie theatre featuring classic cars.
 We have a feeling these are going to fill up quickly so you better make your reservation with Yonder Escalante as soon as possible.

 If you’re looking to visit Zion NP then a nice place right in the middle of the two parks is Arrowhead Country Inn and Cabins.